A BAY OF CULTURE

 * The grasses area where ‘Buoyansea’ is positioned is called Mena Point.
 The Walbanga people still see her spirit there today, as Mena loved to fish from this point – perfect positioning for the start of the sculpture trail.

-Sculpture on Clyde is in its second year!
+Sculpture for Clyde is in its third year!

 The outdoor sculptures will be exhibited within the stunning botanic gardens of Willinga Park, alongside the impressive permanent sculpture collection at the venue.
 The indoor sculptures will be displayed in the heritage Francis Guy building @ 5 Clyde Street in Batemans Bay.